SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

    context_t *ctx = yices_new_context(config);

-In this case, we pass a non-NULL configuration descriptor to function :c:func:`yices_new_context` to specify the logic we want to support.
+In this case, we pass a non-NULL configuration descriptor to function :c:func:`yices_new_context` to specify the logic that we want to support.
 Logics are identified by their SMT-LIB name.
 In this example, QF_LRA means quantifier-free linear real arithmetic.
 This configuration creates a context with a single theory solver, namely, the simplex-based solver for linear arithmetic.
-As previously, this solver supports the push/pop mechanism.
+As previously, the context supports the push/pop mechanism.

 If the push and pop features are not needed, we can modify the configuration as follows::